denis-mludek/kaiju/README.md

 A construct is provided to easily build push-based global streams in a typesafe fashion.
 This is entirely optional.

-You typically want to keep very transient state as local as possible so that it remains encapsulated in a component and do not leak up (ex: Whether a select dropdown is opened, a component has focus, which grid row is highlighted, basically any state that resets if the user navigate away then come back)
+You typically want to keep very transient state as local as possible so that it remains encapsulated in a component and do not leak up such as:
+* Whether a select dropdown is opened
+* The component has focus
+* Which grid row is highlighted
+* Basically any state that resets if the user navigate away then come back

 Additionally, keeping state that is only useful to one screen should be kept inside the top-most component of that screen and no higher.